sabrinahu5/CS50-Final-Project/DESIGN.md

     - code: the code Subscriptify sends to the user to verify their email address
     - verified: a boolean value that checks whether or not the user has verified their email address
 - transactions: The table transactions keeps track of each user's current and past subscriptions, and has the following fields for each subscription:
+    - id: the subscription's unique ID number
     - user_id: the foreign key that references the primary key id in users
     - name: the name of the service that the user has subscribed to
     - price: how much the user has to pay within the designated time frame
-    - type: whether the susbcription is monthly, yearly, or a free trial
+    - type: specifies whether the susbcription is monthly, yearly, or a free trial
     - reg_date: the date the user began their subscription
     - cancelled: whether the subscription has been cancelled or not Subscriptify is a Python-based website, so all of the website's functions are contained in the file **app.py**.
+The app routes within this file are as follows:
+    - /register: [POST] registers the user into the database once they fill out the required fields appropriately.
+    - /add: [POST] allows the user to add a subscription to their account once they fill out the required fields appropriately.
+    - /: This directs the user back to the homepage.
+    - /verify: [POST] allows the user to access their account once the user enters the correct verification code.
+    - /login: [POST] logs the user in after they correctly enter their email and password.
+    - /delete: This takes in the id of the subscription that is to be deleted and
+    - /logout:
+    - /: This takes the user to the homepage, where the user can add and delete subscriptions.
+# FRONTEND
+For the interface of our website, we used HTML to create the pages of Subscriptify.
+The file styles.css gives Subscriptify a clean yet aesthetically pleasing design.